-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 2/17/2016 B. DISTRICT OFFICE, FILE NAME, AND NUMBER: ROCK ISLAND, CEMVR-OD-P-2013-723 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Iowa County/parish/borough: Clinton City: Camanche Center coordinates of site (lat/long in degree decimal format): Lat. ° Pick List, Long. ° Pick List.
-Universal Transverse Mercator: NAD 83 UTM Z 15 N 4630856 E 729308 Name of nearest waterbody: Mississippi River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Mississippi River Name of watershed or Hydrologic Unit Code (HUC): 7080101 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+SEC A. CTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 17 JANUARY 2016 B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CEMVR-OD-P-2014-1417 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: ILLINOIS County/parish/borough: CARROLL City: MARCUS Center coordinates of site (lat/long in degree decimal format): Lat.
+42.148022° Pick List, Long90.203662° Pick List.
+Universal Transverse Mercator: X 731 057.844789 / Y 4 669 996.430867 Name of nearest waterbody: MISSISSIPPI RIVER Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: MISSISSIPPI RIVER Name of watershed or Hydrologic Unit Code (HUC): 7080101 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: February 17, 2016 Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+Date: 17 FEBRUARY 2015 Field Determination.
+Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review.
 [Required] Waters subject to the ebb and flow of the tide.
-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce Explain: THE MISSISSIPPI RIVER IS A SECTION 10 WATER OF THE US. В. (CWA SECTION 404 DETERMINATION OF JURISDICTION.
 The re Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or 30.1 acres.
-Wetlands: 46.6 acres. c.
-Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional Explain:
+Indicate presence of waters of U.S. in review area (check all that apply): \[\begin{array}{cccccccccccccccccccccccccccccccccccc b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: 20 x 8 width (ft) and/or acres.
+Wetlands: acres. c.
+Limits (boundaries) of jurisdiction based on: Established by OHWM.
+Elevation of established OHWM (if known): 2.
+Non-regulated waters/wetlands (check if applicable): 3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional Explain: .